byu-oit/kotlin-uapi/README.md

 Subclasses of the sealed class UAPIScalar represent the different datatypes that are natively understood by the UAPI.
 These are the basic JSON types, plus types which are serialized to a string, but are governed by a non-JSON specification.
 For example, a date/time is serialized as a string, but the format of that string is governed by [RFC 3339](https://tools.ietf.org/html/rfc3339), so there is a UAPIDateTime scalar class which understands this serialization.

 All data types that are serialized to and from our UAPI implementations must be converted to/from one of these scalar types.
 The datatypes module contains JSON serialization/deserialization providers for all of the scalar types.

+# Joseph's Big List of Crazy Ideas

+* Standard Field Definitions (byu_id, etc.)
+* Lifecycle hooks
+* Make all functions `suspend` and use coroutines
+* Extension modules - use lifecycle hooks to do things like add caching, etc.